DesignerlyLoop: Forming Design Intent through Curated Reasoning for Human-LLM Alignment: Acknowledgment about the Use of LLM

 \subsubsection{Post-Study Feedback}

 Participants completed questionnaires and semi-structured interviews over 20 minutes.
-Interviews addressed the following five aspects: (1) usages and experience on design processes using \textit{\DL{}} and \textit{baseline}; (2) differences between these two LLM tools, focusing on aspects such as creative stimulation, collaboration experience, and AI performances; (3) evaluation of \DL{}’s features (curate reasoning; user intent; customized iteration using graph); (4) challenges encountered and impressive moments when using \DL{}; and (5) participants’ willingness in using \DL{} for conceptual design in the future, along with suggestions for improvement.
+Interviews addressed the following five aspects: (1) usages and experience on design processes using \textit{\DL{}} and \textit{baseline}; (2) differences between these two LLM tools, focusing on aspects such as creative stimulation, collaboration experience, and AI performances; (3) evaluation of \DL{}’s features (curate reasoning; design intent; customized iteration using graph); (4) challenges encountered and impressive moments when using \DL{}; and (5) participants’ willingness in using \DL{} for conceptual design in the future, along with suggestions for improvement.
+All sessions and interviews were screen- and audio-recorded for further analysis.
+During the whole process, we collected data, including produced visual artifacts (content and diagrams in the canvas), text-based LLM generation, interaction for subsequent analysis.

 Last, participants were asked to complete self-report questionnaires in five minutes using a 7-point Likert scale \cite{joshi2015likert}, to evaluate their design processes with AI.
-These included the Creativity Support Index (CSI) questionnaire \cite{10.1145/2617588}, a questionnaire assessing overall human-AI interaction experience (i.e., controllable, transparent, cognitive load, collaboration, trust) (Appendix \ref{apx:overallhuman-AI}, Table~\ref{tab:overallhumanAI}), and a scale reporting designers’ confidence and reliance (Appendix \ref{apx:agency}).
+These included the Creativity Support Index (CSI) questionnaire \cite{rodrigues_creativity_2023}, a questionnaire assessing overall human-AI interaction experience (i.e., controllable, transparent, cognitive load, collaboration, trust) (Appendix \ref{apx:overallhuman-AI}, Table~\ref{tab:overallhumanAI}), and a scale reporting designers’ confidence and reliance (Appendix \ref{apx:agency}).
 Participants also rated their creative design outcomes based on two metrics: novelty ($N$) and usefulness ($U$) (Appendix~\ref{apx:selfrated-outcomes}).
 Additionally, participants were asked to articulate their design concepts and describe outcomes for both tasks in a structured form, in preparation for subsequent expert evaluation using the same assessment criteria as self-rated outcome (Section \ref{sec:expertevaluation}).